UtrechtUniversity/MATLAB-on-HPC/Part-1-Mac.md

 > For backgrounds to SSH sessions see [SSH & SCP](./ssh.md)

-The first time you login you will be asked to accept the fingerprint of the docker container.
+The first time you login you will be asked to accept the 'fingerprint' of the docker container.
 Type `yes` and the fingerprint will be checked in subsequent login sessions.

 Then you are asked for a password, fill in `wijzigen`.
 You will see the commandline prompt of the docker container which runs a Linux operating system.